BOC-Group/developer-examples/README.md

 m.
 Get the resulting byte array of the HMac.

 n.
 Convert the byte array into a Base64 encoded string using UTF-8 encoding.
-## Reference Implementation - Java
+### Reference Implementation - Java
-For a java implementation, refer to the BOC Commons library that is part of each product release or to the appendix in the manual **BOC Management Office REST API.pdf**, which is also part of each release.
+The following file shows a sample implementation of a REST client in Java.

+In [**auth.java**](https://github.com/BOC-Group/rest-examples/blob/master/java/auth.java) a simple call to the connection endpoint of the REST API that requires authentication is made.

-## Reference Implementation - PHP
+### Reference Implementation - PHP
 The following two files show sample implementations of a REST client in PHP.

 In [**auth.php**](https://github.com/BOC-Group/rest-examples/blob/master/php/auth.php) a simple call to the connection endpoint of the REST API that requires authentication is made.